Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 In a criminal case, any kind of criminal case, the court can and often does set conditions of pretrial release.
 Or it can release the accused on their personal recognizance (meaning no conditions, just show up for court appearances.)

 One condition of pretrial release the court can require is bail.
 And bail can be in the form of cash or a bond.
-In Minnesota, we have the right to pretrial release on money only bail, or unconditional bail.
+Moreover, in Minnesota, we have the right to pretrial release on money only bail, or unconditional bail.

-In other words, we are presumed innocent before a trial.
+In other words, we all have the presumption of innocence before a trial.
 And we have the right to pretrial release without any conditions other than money-bail.
 So understanding this helps you understand how to drop a no contact order.

 For non-felony cases there is a maximum bail.
 (For felony cases, there is no maximum.)
 The maximum bail for a non-felony case is four times the maximum fine.
-For a misdemeanor $1,000 is the maximum fine, so the maximum bail is $4,000.
-For a gross misdemeanor the maximum fine is $3,000 so maximum bail is $12,000.
+For a misdemeanor, $1,000 is the maximum fine; so the maximum bail is $4,000.
+And for a gross misdemeanor the maximum fine is $3,000; so maximum bail is $12,000.

 Since we have the right to money-only bail, in a non-felony case the maximum bail must be without other conditions.